wp-plugins/thanks-you-counter-button/readme.txt

 * [Eric](http://www.glassybuttons.com/glassy.php) for the cute online button image generator.

 == Changelog ==
+= 1.5 =
+* 06.12.2009
+- New Detailed Statistics screen with IP list for the selected post.
+Last 35 IP addresses of visitors who clicked button are shown with link to the http:://www.shinephp.com/ip-to-country service page where you can check what country/region/city that IP (or any custom IP) came from.
+- Option to show shorcuts links to the right of the "Thank You" buttons for the logged in blog user with administrator rights.
+Shortcuts links allows to go to the plugin "Setting" page, open detailed statistics page for the current post, hide all shortcuts with one click.
+- New content filters for widgets are added:
+  'thanks_stat_sidebar_item' filter allows to change content of every row at the sidebar TYCB widget;
+  'thanks_stat_sidebar_total_quant' filter allows to change content of total quant counter at the sidebar TYCB widget;
+  'thanks_stat_dashboard_row' filter allows to change content of every row at the dashboard TYCB widget;
+- Bug fix: Reset post counter for  the selected post links from the Statistics page did not work.
+It is fixed now.

 = 1.4.1 =
 * 28.11.2009
 - Shortcode [thankyou] functionality is extended.
 You can include custom button caption to this shortcode optionally, e.g. [thankyou]YourCustomCaptionHere[/thankyou].